Srisanjay-S/About_Me/README.md

     style="border-radius:50%; box-shadow:0 4px 12px rgba(0,0,0,0.15);"
   />
   <br>
-  <b>Srisanjay S BE-EEE</b>
+  <b>Srisanjay S • BE - EEE</b>
 </p>

 ---

 > “Dreams in my vision, logic in my mission”
 > *– Srisanjay S*

 - 🔭 I’m currently working at **Amphisoft Technologies** as an AI/ML Engineer

 - 🌱 I have completed **Data Science with Python at IPCS Global Education**

 - 💬 **A competent technology and visualization professional with a high level of consistency in work, ensuring that tasks are completed efficiently and with the utmost attention to detail.
-My background in sports has instilled in me a strong sense of discipline, teamwork, and perseverance..**
+My background in sports has instilled in me a strong sense of discipline, teamwork, and perseverance.**

   **"Empowered Leadership"**
   🔹 President of Uyir Club, KPRIET - *2022*